microsoft/pxt/docs/project-tools.md

   Untouched widths adapt when the viewport changes; manual resizing overrides the default.
 Dimensions remain capped to the screen and the panel can be enlarged whenever needed.
-- On smaller desktops, tablets and phones (less than 1200px wide), a single **…** bubble reveals the other bubbles horizontally above the panel with a 160ms slide out from behind it.
-The vertical strip is reserved for large desktops (1200px and wider).
+- The **…** bubble is always available to hide or reveal the other bubbles.
+They default to expanded on desktop (992px and wider) and collapsed on tablets and phones (991px and narrower), without opening a panel or moving keyboard focus.
+  Smaller desktops still use the horizontal strip above the panel; large desktops (1200px and wider) use a vertical strip below **…**.
+Bubbles slide from the ellipsis in 160ms.
+Changing between the two desktop layouts preserves an explicit hide/reveal choice; crossing the tablet breakpoint applies that layout's default.
   The bubbles remain visible when selecting, using, switching or closing a panel, so the active bubble can be pressed again to close it. **…** retracts the bubbles and hides the open panel.
-  Unless pinned, clicking outside the tools or tabbing away also dismisses it, including clicks in the simulator on desktop.
+  Unless pinned, clicking outside the tools or tabbing away dismisses the panel, including clicks in the simulator.
+Desktop bubbles remain available; tablet and phone bubbles retract.
 Interacting inside either panel (including the documentation iframe) keeps it open.
 Motion is mirrored in RTL and disabled for reduced-motion preferences.
-Widening the screen restores the separate bubbles without resetting notes.
+Resizing and hiding bubbles never reset the notes or pin setting.
 - The bubbles and panel follow the editor's notification-banner offset, including the **Experiments enabled.** banner; dismissing it restores their normal position.
 - A speech-bubble pointer connects the open panel to its active bubble.
-In compact mode, the pointer targets **…** instead if help opens while the options are tucked away.
+In either layout, the pointer targets **…** instead if help opens while the options are tucked away.
 Pressing **…** then closes that panel rather than expanding the options.
 - Select a bubble to open its panel, select the other to switch, and select the active bubble again to collapse it.
 Escape also collapses and returns focus.